lenra-io/lenra_cli/README.md

 Install the Lenra CLI using one of the next possibilities.

+#### Download the binary

+You can download the binary from [the release page](https://github.com/lenra-io/lenra_cli/releases) and add it to your path environment variable.

 #### Cargo install

 First install Cargo, the Rust package manager: https://doc.rust-lang.org/cargo/getting-started/installation.html